nicholasdille/docker-setup/docs/internals/tools.md

 Every tool should have a list of tag specified in `tags`.
 Tags offer a different approach of installing tools by specifying a topics to install multiple tools at once.

 `check` is optional and defaults to check versions using a marker file located at `${docker_setup_cache}/<name>/<version>`.
 If set `check` must contain a command or pipe to output the version as stored in `version`.

+`if` is an optional script block that is executed to determine if the tool should be installed.
+If the script block fails, the tool will not be installed.

 `flags` is optional and can be used to enable or disable the installation of packages similar to feature flags.
 If a tool requires flag `enable-something` it will only be installed if `--flag-enable-something` is specified.
 A negated flag `not-enable-something` is automatically created.
 Since `not` is a special prefix, flags should not begin with `not-`.